ava-labs/blobvm/README.md

 ![wallet_signing](./imgs/wallet_signing.png)

-The canonical digest of a BlobVM transaction is [EIP-712] compliant, so any Web3 wallet that can sign typed data can interact with SpacesVM.
+The canonical digest of a BlobVM transaction is [EIP-712] compliant, so any Web3 wallet that can sign typed data can interact with BlobVM.

 **[EIP-712] compliance in this case, however, does not mean that BlobVM is an EVM or even an EVM derivative.** BlobVM is a new Avalanche-native VM written